PAPER: Privacy-Preserving Convolutional Neural Networks using Low-Degree Polynomial Approximations and Structural Optimizations on Leveled FHE: Training with Polynomial Approximation

-\textbf{Activation Regularization.} To avoid escaping activations, we introduce a \textit{regularization strategy} that constrains the inputs to polynomial activation functions (i.e., the pre-activations) to remain within the valid approximation interval $[-c, c]$.
+\textbf{\underline{Activation Regularization.}} To avoid escaping activations, we introduce a \textit{regularization strategy} that constrains the inputs to polynomial activation functions (i.e., the pre-activations) to remain within the valid approximation interval $[-c, c]$.
 The classification loss supervises only the final output and provides no mechanism to limit intermediate pre-activation values.
 Hence, minimizing it alone does not prevent pre-activations from drifting outside the interval $[-c, c]$, where the polynomial diverges from ReLU and destabilizes training.
 We introduce a layer-wise penalty that penalizes out-of-range pre-activations.
 For a mini-batch $\mathcal{B} \subset \mathcal{D}$, the following training loss is minimized: where $\ell_{\mathrm{CE}}$ is the \textit{cross-entropy loss}, $z_p^{(l)}$ are pre-activations at layer $l$, i.e., outputs of affine transformations $W^{(l)} h^{(l-1)}_{p_d}(x)$ before the polynomial activation.
 The function $\mathrm{clip}(z; [-c, c])$ is applied element-wise and defined as: $\mathrm{clip}(z; [-c, c])_i = \max(-c, \min(z_i, c))$.
-The second loss term penalizes pre-activations that lie outside the interval $[-c, c]$, with strength controlled by the regularization parameter $\zeta>0$.
+The second loss term penalizes pre-activations that lie outside $[-c, c]$, with strength controlled by the regularization parameter $\zeta>0$.
 See \S\ref{sec:proof_penalty} for a proof of the penalty function's correctness.
 Training can still become unstable for two reasons: (i) in early epochs pre-activations can grow unbounded before the model learns to contain them and (ii) using full regularization weight $\zeta$ from the start can let the penalty dominate and destabilize optimization.
-As additional strategies, we also consider \textit{clipping pre-activations during training} and introducing a \textit{warm-up schedule for $\zeta$} (see \S\ref{sec:clip_reg} for more details).
+As additional strategies, we also consider \textit{clipping pre-activations during training} and introducing a \textit{warm-up schedule for $\zeta$}. \textbf{\underline{Pre-Activation Clipping.}} During early training stages, network weights remain close to their random initialization, and the optimization process does not immediately constrain the pre-activation values to lie within the target approximation interval $[-c, c]$.
+As a result, unbounded pre-activations may arise before the model learns to keep them within range, causing training instability that can degrade model behavior.
+To prevent this, we restrict pre-activations to the interval $[-c, c]$ before evaluating the polynomial activation, which is achieved through a \textit{clipping strategy} $\mathrm{clip}(z; [-c, c])$~\cite{pillar}: Importantly, this \textit{clipping operation is applied only during training} to stabilize learning.
+It is performed after computing the clip-range penalty to ensure that gradients from the regularization term, which encourages the network to keep pre-activations within the approximation interval $[-c, c]$, are preserved and not masked by the clipping.
+At inference time, the clipping function is removed: $ h^{(l)}_{p_d}(x) \;=\; p_d\left(W^{(l)} h^{(l-1)}_{p_d}(x)\right) $.
+The model, having learned to constrain pre-activations during training, is expected to remain within the approximation interval without explicit clipping at inference. \textbf{\underline{Regularization Warm-up.}} While activation regularization and pre-activation clipping are both necessary for training stability, applying the full regularization strength from the outset can lead to numerical instability, particularly in larger models.
+In the early epochs, many pre-activation values lie outside the target interval $[-c, c]$ across several layers.
+The clip-range penalty adds a contribution from every such layer, so the penalty term becomes very large.
+In extreme cases, this can cause the total loss to become numerically undefined.